ambroiseodt/itl/apps/large_scale/README.md

 ## Reproducibility
 The large-scale experiments of our [paper]() (Section 6) can be reproduced using the fine-tuning scripts provided in ```/scripts/```.
+Some models are gated, e.g., the Llama ones, and users must request the access to be able to use them.
+See https://huggingface.co/docs/hub/en/models-gated for more information.